- Eligibility for Maine Medicaid (MaineCare)

 How is Maine handling Medicaid renewals after the pandemic?

-From March 2020 through March 2023, states were prohibited from disenrolling anyone from Medicaid.
+From March 2020 through March 2023, states were prohibited from disenrolling anyone from Medicaid, with very limited exceptions.
 Due in large part to this COVID-related continuous coverage rule, MaineCare enrollment grew by 40% since early 2020.
 Federal rules ended the ban on disenrollments as of March 31, 2023, and required states to begin a year-long “unwinding” process during which every Medicaid enrollees’ eligibility is rechecked.
 States could begin that process in February, March, or April 2023, and Maine opted for April.

 Maine was the first state to adopt Medicaid expansion via ballot initiative